 Carla's work has also appeared in such publications as "Suicide and Life-Threatening Behavior" (Guilford Press) and Medscape.
 She lectures extensively to suicide survivors' groups and professional organizations throughout the United States, Canada, Europe, and India.
 In addition, she offers workshops on writing as a path to healing when coping with the death of a loved one.

-Carla is the author or coauthor of eight other books, including Inside the Upheaval of Journalism: Reporters Look Back on 50 Years of Covering the News (Peter Lang Publishers, 2019), contributing chapter on changes in book publishing; Who Cares What You're Supposed to Do?
+Carla is the author or coauthor of nine other books, including Inside the Upheaval of Journalism: Reporters Look Back on 50 Years of Covering the News (Peter Lang Publishers, 2019), with contributing chapter on changes in book publishing; Who Cares What You're Supposed to Do?
 Breaking the Rules to Get What You Want in Love, Life, and Work (Perigee/Penguin, 2004), written with Dr. Victoria Dickerson; Achievement Matters: Getting Your Child the Best Education Possible (Kensington Press, 2002), in collaboration with Hugh Price, president of the National Urban League; Strong, Smart, And Bold: Empowering Girls For Life (Cliff Street Books/HarperCollins, 2001); and The Miracles of Mentoring: How to Encourage and Lead Future Generation, in collaboration with Thomas Dortch, Jr., president of the 100 Black Men of America (Doubleday, 2000).

 She is also the author of Just Because I'm Latin Doesn't Mean I Mambo: A Success Guide for Hispanic Americans, in collaboration with diversity specialist Juan Roberto Job (Ballantine Books, 1998); Married to Medicine: An Intimate Portrait of Doctors' Wives (Atheneum, 1981); and Barron's Guide to Foreign Medical Schools: Selecting Them, Surviving Them, and Successfully Practicing in the United States (Barron's Educational Series, 1979).